zac083/Game-Changer-Information/Rules & Information.md

 - I start a game hosting an FFA True Vanila game as a start for BOTH EU and NA Servers.
 - NA Game will happen every Saturday at 00:00 UTC (7:00 PM Eastern Time)
 - EU Game will happen every Sunday at 17:00 UTC* (12:00 PM Eastern).
 The Asterisks represents that it may not occur depending on if I have a Race on that day during this time period.
 - For contact on discord regarding questions or if you won/top fragged in one of my games my discord IGN is zac083.
-If you're in the Arctic server, my DMs are open, so no need to friend me, just send the message.
+If you're in the Arctic server, my DMs are open.
+So no need to friend me, just send the message.

 ## What is Game Changers?